Feishu

 openclaw logs --follow

-Section titled “App Secret leak”- Reset the App Secret in Feishu Open Platform
+Section titled “App Secret leaked”- Reset the App Secret in Feishu Open Platform / Lark Developer

 Advanced configuration